FreddieLindsey/evernote_clone_to_folder/README.md

 ./main.py -o evernote_backup
 ```

 Where `evernote_backup` is the folder in which the backup will be made.
-Note that it does not currently sychronise from Evernote, but downloads and overwrites whatever is currently in that folder should it already exist.
-PLEASE USE WITH CAUTION.
+With current behaviour, the program writes to the directory and files where appropriate the information retrieved, only overwriting folders where it deems the note to have been updated.
+What this means is that if you delete information in a folder after syncing, it will not be replaced by the program.